 ANZ defers interim dividend decision, first-half profit slumps

-April 30 (Reuters) - Australia and New Zealand Banking Group Ltd ANZ.AX deferred a decision on its interim dividend and posted a 60.3% fall in first-half cash profit on Thursday, as provisions for bad loans rose due to economic challenges triggered by the coronavirus pandemic.
+April 30 (Reuters) - Australia and New Zealand Banking Group Ltd ANZ.AX deferred a decision on its interim dividend and posted a 60% fall in first-half cash profit on Thursday, as bad loan charges rose due to economic challenges triggered by the coronavirus pandemic.

+Bad debt charges surged nearly four times to 0.53% of loans during the period, higher than analyst expectations of 0.45% from a Reuters poll.

+Australia's fourth-largest lender, which has maintained an 80 Australian cents per share interim dividend since 2016, deferred a decision on the dividend pending some clarity on the economic impact of the virus outbreak.

+ANZ's move comes after regulators urged banks to delay dividend payouts or use buffers like dividend reinvestment plans to ensure they have sufficient capital to continue essential functions.

-Australia's fourth-largest bank said it will provide an update on its interim dividend in August.
-Six analysts polled by Reuters had forecast a dividend of 38 Australian cents per share, compared to a payout of 80 Australian cents last year.
+The Melbourne-based lender said it will provide an update on the interim dividend in August.

+"This decision is not about our current financial position and ANZ has not received any concerns from APRA regarding our level of capital," ANZ Chairman David Gonski said.

+Australian banks, grappling with hefty compensation costs after years of financial misconduct and record low interest rates, now see margins threatened as a nationwide lockdown to contain the virus leads to rising unemployment, slowing business and more bad loans.

-Cash profit, which excludes one-offs and non-cash accounting items, was A$1.41 billion for the six months ended March 31, compared with A$3.56 billion a year earlier.
-It missed an estimate of A$2.30 billion by 7 analysts from a Reuters poll.
+Cash profit, which excludes one-offs and non-cash accounting items, fell 60.3% to A$1.41 billion, lower than an estimate of A$2.30 billion by 7 analysts from a Reuters poll.

 (Reporting by Shriya Ramakrishnan in Bengaluru; Editing by Shounak Dasgupta)